 We strive to build strong relationships with our healthcare partners, family physicians and oncology nurses, and will continue to reach out to these communities to ensure myeloma matters.

 Family Medicine Conferences

 The earlier myeloma is diagnosed, the sooner treatments can begin, resulting in overall improved outcomes for patients.
 But receiving a timely diagnosis remains a significant challenge and in the majority of cases, patients are diagnosed at an advanced stage, after they suffer bone or kidney damage.
 Given that the presenting symptoms are often “vague” (e.g. fatigue, back pain) and most people who develop myeloma are in their mid-60’s or older, often times the appropriate follow-up or diagnostic tests are not done, thereby delaying the diagnosis.
 To raise awareness with family doctors, Myeloma Canada as well as patients living with myeloma attend family medicine conferences, where we meet with family doctors to increase their knowledge of myeloma and its early symptoms.

-Throughout 2016 Myeloma Canada made a significant footprint in an array of mass media outlets.
+In recent years, Myeloma Canada made a significant footprint in an array of mass media outlets.
 Through TV, radio, online newspapers, print and social media, the level of coverage and reach was unprecedented.
 Myeloma Canada directed a substantial amount of attention toward raising disease awareness, new Health Canada drug approvals, the Multiple Myeloma March, and the launch of the ground-breaking Myeloma Canada Research Network Canadian Multiple Myeloma Database.
 Media highlights included: CTV News, Global News, Best in Health Radio, The National, Radio Canada, RDI, Journal de Québec and CBC.